stefanpsz/stefanpsz.github.io/_pages/cv.md

 Awards
 ------
-* 2022: Guarantors of Brain Travel Fund to attend SIPAIM 2022 in Valpara&iacute;so, Chile.
+* 2022: Guarantors of Brain partial Travel Fund to attend SIPAIM 2022 in Valpara&iacute;so, Chile.
 * 2019: University of Nottingham International Collaboration Fund Award to finance a one-month research visit to Universidad de Valpara&iacute;so, Chile.
 * 2012: Runner-up in the Google PhD Poster Competition (2nd year category), Imperial College London.
 * 2009: CONICYT-Becas Chile scholarship for Doctoral studies, CONICYT.